gogakun/tailord_working/widget demo/README.md

 ## Rogue Garms Guide Widget — Current Documentation

 This folder contains a self-contained demo and the embed script for the RGGuide widget.
 The working embed is `embed-working.js`.
-The widget UI and behavior must remain unchanged; this README reflects the current, working state.
+README reflects the current working state.

 ### Files kept
 - `embed-working.js`: The embed script to include on a page.